MA in Community Development

 Our online distributed program is perfect for working professionals.
 Your original research project or thesis will be supervised by a faculty member.
 You'll defend it in an oral examination.

-The program is delivered through online courses with on-campus summer residencies of one to two weeks in each of the first three years.
+The program is delivered through online courses with on-campus summer residencies of approximately one week in each of the first three years.
 You'll start in May and take courses year-round.

 The program is introducing me to the skills and competencies I need to be successful as a community developer.
 It is also helping me make connections in Canada in this field, which is very important as a recent permanent resident whose previous career and goals were not in community development. - Trisha L. Renken-Sebastian